CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 34. Once published, expand the **Add trigger** item on the pipeline designer toolbar, and select **Trigger now**.
 In the **Pipeline run** blade, select **OK** to proceed with the latest published configuration.
 You will see notification toast window indicating the pipeline is running and when it has completed.

-35. View the status of the pipeline run by locating the **ASAMCW - Exercise 2 - Copy Campaign Analytics Data** pipeline in the Orchestrate blade.
+35. View the status of the pipeline run by locating the **ASAMCW - Exercise 2 - Copy Campaign Analytics Data** pipeline in the Integrate blade.
 Expand the actions menu, and select the **Monitor** item.

     ![In the Orchestrate blade, the Action menu is displayed with the Monitor item selected on the ASAMCW - Exercise 2 - Copy Campaign Analytics Data pipeline.](media/orchestrate_pipeline_monitor_copycampaigndata.png "Monitoring the pipeline run")